^

 What's bothering you?

-Diagnosis of vestibular neuronitis is extremely difficult in the first hours due to the rarity of this disease and the possibility of vestibular paroxysm in many other pathological conditions.
-When making a diagnosis, they are based on the data of anamnesis (the absence of similar attacks in the past, as well as diseases such as Meniere's disease, cervical osteochondrosis, inflammatory diseases of the ear, etc.).
-A certain value is also the age of the patient, usually young.
+Diagnosis of vestibular neuronitis is extremely difficult in the first hours due to the rarity of this disease and the possibility of vestibular paroxysm occurring in many other pathological conditions.
+When making a diagnosis, they rely on anamnesis data (absence of similar attacks in the past, as well as diseases such as Meniere's disease, cervical osteochondrosis, inflammatory diseases of the ear, etc.).
+The age of the patient, usually young, is also of some importance.

 What do need to examine?